Benchmarking Usability and Performance of Multicore Languages: Experimental design

 \subsection{Expert review}

 As a key step in the study, experts in the respective languages were asked to review the initial implementations.
+The expert review step has the advantage that it produces a set of reference versions of the benchmarks, creating a standard that holds across the different languages.

-This expert review had two main rounds.
+The expert review had two main rounds.
 In the first round, the language designers or leaders of the respective development teams were contacted by email and asked for their help.
 Links to individual solutions in a browsable online repository were provided and brief instructions for the code review given, calling for any kind of feedback but especially on a) ways to make the implementations more concise or elegant and b) ways to improve their performance.
-In all cases, the initial contacts either provided comments themselves or recommended a member of their team, leading to the following list of experts: \begin{itemize} \item Chapel: Brad Chamberlain, Principal Engineer at Cray Inc. (technical lead on Chapel) \item Cilk: Jim Sukha, Software Engineer at Intel Corp. (in the Cilk Plus development team, recommended by Charles E.\ Leiserson, one of the original Cilk designers) \item Go: Luuk van Dijk, Software Engineer at Google Inc. (in the Go development team led by Andrew Gerrand, and recommended by him) \item TBB: Arch D.\ Robison, Sr. Principal Engineer at Intel Corp. (chief architect of TBB) \end{itemize}
+In all cases, the initial contacts either provided comments themselves or recommended a member of their team, leading to the following list of experts:

 After addressing comments from the first round, initial measurements were undertaken.
 The results were forwarded to the experts in a second round, together with links to improved implementations and requests for comments on the measurements.
 Comments from the second round were again incorporated.